Pat Wiggins

-Patricia A. "Pat" Wiggins (April 19, 1940 – August 15, 2013) was an American politician and member of the Democratic party.
+Patricia A. Wiggins (April 19, 1940 – August 15, 2013) was an American politician and member of the Democratic party.
 Wiggins served in the California State Assembly, representing the 7th district from 1998 until 2004, and in the California State Senate from 2006 to 2010, representing the 2nd district.
 Wiggins previously served as a member of the Santa Rosa city council.

 Early life and education

 Wiggins was a second-generation Californian.
 Her father, Ralph Wiggins, was the stuntman responsible for the wing-walking maneuvers in Robert Redford's 1975 movie, The Great Waldo Pepper, and her mother, Grace, was one of the first women ever to parachute.
 At age 38, Wiggins graduated from the University of California, Los Angeles with a bachelor's degree in English.